 A listing of information about all 50 states' park passes – http://usparks.about.com/od/usstateparks/tp/State-Park-Passes.htm

-New Mexico has three season camping because of the terrain – by late February the lower desert is habitable for RVers, and you can hang out in Leasburg Dam just north of Las Cruces or Rockhound and City of Rocks near Deming, down on I-10.
+New Mexico has three-season camping because of the terrain – by late February the lower desert is habitable for RVers, and you can hang out in Leasburg Dam just north of Las Cruces or Rockhound and City of Rocks near Deming, down on I-10.

 If there has been any rain at all, catch the desert poppies in Rockhound.
 These three southernmost parks have beautiful weather in March.
 The only downside is the brisk spring breeze every few days as fronts blow through, and there may be flying dust – and flying lawn furniture if you aren't careful – once a week or so.
 Humidity is scary low and a welcome change from a dank winter back east or up north.

 As the weather warms up in April and daytime highs creep up toward 80 F, move on up to the parks further north and higher in altitude.
-I like Villanueva on the Pecos and Conchas Lake near Tucumcari.
-Many of the parks on reservoirs have low water levels – Storrie Lake was nearly gone when we went by there this spring.
+We like Villanueva on the Pecos and Conchas Lake near Tucumcari.
+Many of the parks on reservoirs have low water levels – Storrie Lake was nearly gone when we went by there one spring.
 Rivers are better.

 The downstream section is some of the best trout fishing in the nation as cold clear water is released downstream.
 These riparian environments have some of the biggest hummingbird concentrations you have ever seen – bring a feeder and you'll have plenty of company, and a fulltime job.

 We know someone who would be woken every morning with their tiny voices squawking at him early in the morning, telling him the feeder was empty -again.
 He kept protesting that he was retired, but they were relentless.